manuelholz/manuelholz.github.io/_pages/about.md

 ## 🦉 About Me

 Hi there!
 I'm Manuel, I'm a PostDoc Social Scientist at Chemnitz University of Technology.
-I love using complicated statistical models for causal inference, but also analyzing Tweets, Online Forums, Wikipedia pages, Telegram Channels etc. using computational methods.
+I love using complicated statistical models for causal inference, but also analyzing Tweets, Online Forums, Wikipedia pages, Telegram Channels using computational methods.

 When I'm not apologizing to my CPU for trying to fine-tune a transformer model, I enjoy cooking (especially southeast asian, mexican and mediterranean dishes), lifting weights and spend time with the family